Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Creating a positive, inclusive, and well-managed classroom environment

-Implementing behaviour management strategies calmly and consistently
+Implementing behaviour management strategies confidently and consistently

-Monitoring pupil progress and delivering constructive feedback
+Monitoring pupil progress and providing constructive feedback

 Who We're Looking For:

-Applicants with an Enhanced DBS on the Update Service - or willingness to obtain one
+Applicants with an Enhanced DBS on the Update Service (or willingness to obtain one)

 What You'll Gain:

-Weekly pay with competitive daily rates
+Weekly pay at competitive daily rates

 Related Jobs